What Is Multiple Sclerosis?

 Vitamin D deficiency may partially explain why MS is less common in equatorial regions.
 People who live near the equator have an abundance of sun exposure and do not generally have vitamin D deficiency.

 Estrogen and Oral Contraceptives.
 Higher estrogen levels may temporarily lower the risk of developing multiple sclerosis.
 Studies indicate that oral contraceptives (which contain estrogen) and pregnancy delay the onset of multiple sclerosis.
 The risk for a first clinical attack increases, however, in the first 6 months after a woman gives birth.

-The majority of patients with MS do not become severely disabled.
+The majority of people with MS do not become severely disabled.
 Twenty years after diagnosis, about two-thirds of people with MS remain ambulatory and do not need a wheelchair, although many of them may use a cane or crutches for walking assistance.
-Some patients use an electric scooter or wheelchair to help cope with fatigue or balance problems.
+Some people use an electric scooter or wheelchair to help cope with fatigue or balance problems.

 Factors that determine a higher risk for a severe condition include:

 Symptoms in multiple sclerosis depend on the location of the nerve lesion.
-Not all symptoms affect all patients.
+Not all symptoms affect all people.

 Symptoms more likely to occur earlier in the disease include:

 Other common symptoms that progress over time include:

 Bladder and Bowel Problems.
 Some people have problems emptying their bladder (urinary retention) and bowels (constipation) or find they cannot control their bladder and bowels (incontinence).
 People with urge incontinence need to urinate frequently or are unable to reach the bathroom before leakage occurs.
 Bladder problems, and catheterization for urinary retention, can lead to urinary tract infections.